-Lakin's Grove, Iowa - An early Hamilton County Settlement
+Lakin's Grove, Iowa - A very early Hamilton County Settlement

-The road named today as Lakin's Grove Avenue in Iowa's Hamilton County does not help any driver find the location where the town of that name used to be.
+The road named today as Lakin's Grove Avenue in Iowa's Hamilton County does not help any driver find the location where the town of that name used to be, because this north-south road is six miles west of Jewell and two miles east of Stanhope.
 The sign does indicate, however, that the name is important in the history of Hamilton County.
 Lakin's Grove was the first community settled in Hamilton County's Lyon Township.
 It was common for the early settlers to locate along a river where they could find water and timber.
 This village started on the banks of the Skunk River at NW Sec.
 24-87-24 in 1854.
 It was named for the first settler, Luther Lakin.

 1878 Colton's Map of the